ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 In this section you will generate and review the Application Evaluation Report for [**CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear**](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/artifacts/end-to-end-tutorial1/WAS9/CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear)

+1. In a browser, download the [WebSphere Application Server Migration Toolkit for Application Binaries](https://developer.ibm.com/wasdev/downloads/#asset/tools-Migration_Toolkit_for_Application_Binaries) by clicking the **Download** button on the opened page.

+2. In a terminal, navigate to the location of the download (generally **Downloads**) and then install the toolkit:

+`cd ~/Downloads`
+`java -jar binaryAppScannerInstaller.jar`

+After accepting the license agreement, and specifying the target directory for the installation, the tool is installed in the `<target directory>/wamt` directory.

-1. Navigate to **{binaryAppScanner.jar_LOCATION}** by issuing the command:
+3. Navigate to the location of **{binaryAppScanner.jar}** by issuing the command:

-`cd {bianryAppScanner.jar_LOCATION}`
+`cd wamt`

-2. Run the Migration Toolkit for Application Binaries passing the binaryInputPath to CustomerOrderServicesApp and the `–evaluate` action as shown below:
+4. Run the Migration Toolkit for Application Binaries passing the binaryInputPath to CustomerOrderServicesApp and the `–evaluate` action as shown below:

-`java –jarbinaryAppScanner.jar {CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear_LOCATION}/CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear --evaluate`
+`java –jar binaryAppScanner.jar {CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear_LOCATION}/CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear --evaluate`

 The Application Evaluation Report will be displayed in the browser.